 Sales and marketing expenses.
 Our sales and marketing expenses decreased by 11.2% from RMB1,538 million in the six months ended June 30, 2019 to RMB1,365 million (US\$193 million) in the six months ended June 30, 2020.
 The decrease was primarily attributable to (i) a decrease of RMB275 million (US\$39 million) in other marketing-related expenses and (ii) a decrease of RMB120 million (US\$17 million) in payroll expenses as a result of our effort to optimize our business development function, partially offset by an increase of RMB152 million (US\$22 million) in depreciation and amortization expenses related to the business cooperation agreement with Tencent.
-Following the launch of the Beike platform, we acquired certain brokerage firms as an effort to promote the usage of our platform in the first half of 2019, and part of the acquisition consideration was therefore recorded as other marketing-related expenses.
+Following the launch of the Beike platform, we made payments to a brokerage firm for investment in the firm and a loan to its shareholders, as well as for the purpose of establishing a cooperation relationship and therefore promoting the usage of our platform in the first half of 2019, and the difference between the consideration paid and the fair value of the investments and the loan was therefore recorded as other marketing-related expenses.